How to Become a Montana Notary

 Note: The notarial acts of certifying or attesting a transcript of an affidavit or deposition and making a protest of a negotiable instrument may be performed only by notaries who are knowledgeable of the applicable associated legal requirements and have received appropriate training.

-How do I update my address with the Montana Secretary of State?
+How do I update my address for my Montana notary commission?

 The Montana notary statute requires a notary public to update his or her information as necessary during the term of office if any of the following changes: physical residence address, mailing address, email addresses, personal telephone number, employment information, and whether electronic or remote notarization services are offered.
 A Montana notary must notify the Secretary of State within thirty days of any changes.
 The Notary Information Update form is a fillable form on the website at https://sosmt.gov/notary/forms/.